-The Arbiter shall accordingly formulate how compensation to the Complainant is to be calculated by the Service Provider for the purpose of this decision.
+The Arbiter shall accordingly formulate how compensation is to be calculated by the Service Provider for the Complainant for the purpose of this decision.

-Given that the Complaint made by the Complainant principally relates to the losses suffered on the Scheme at the time of Continental Wealth Management acting as adviser, compensation shall be provided solely on the investment portfolio existing and constituted under Continental Wealth Management in relation to the Scheme.
+Given that the complaint made by the Complainant principally relates to the losses suffered on the Scheme at the time of Continental Wealth Management acting as adviser, compensation shall be provided solely on the investment portfolio existing and constituted under Continental Wealth Management in relation to the Scheme.

-The Service Provider is accordingly being directed to pay the Complainant compensation equivalent to 70% of the sum of the Net Realised Loss incurred within the whole portfolio of underlying investments existing and constituted under Continental Wealth Management and allowed within the Retirement Scheme by the Service Provider.
+The Service Provider is being directed to pay the Complainant compensation equivalent to 70% of the sum of the Net Realised Loss incurred within the whole portfolio of underlying investments existing and constituted under Continental Wealth Management and allowed within the Retirement Scheme by the Service Provider.

-The Net Realised Loss calculated on such portfolio shall be determined as at the date of this decision and calculated as follows:
+The Net Realised Loss calculated on such portfolio shall be determined as follows: